Brand buildingJuly 27, 2017

 By combining all these strategies, you have a good chance of becoming the dominant brand within your field.
 That’s why building your brand is the same as building your business.

 Chapter 6: Using strategic marketing to build your brand

-1) Decide on goals for the entire firm.
-By having an idea of the size, growth, or products your company will have in a few years, it is simpler to plan your route to attaining of those goals.
+1) Decide on goals for the entire firm. by having an idea of size, growth, or products your company will have in a few years, it is simpler to plan your route to attaining of those goals.

 2) Figure out your strengths.
 By figuring out where you are doing the best, you create the opportunity to double down on those areas and speed up your growth.